leo-katona/azure-stack-docs/azure-stack/user/azure-stack-vpn-s2s.md

   - IKEv2 corresponds to Main Mode or Phase 1.
   - IPsec corresponds to Quick Mode or Phase 2.
-  - DH Group specifies the Diffie-Hellmen Group used in Main Mode or Phase 1.
+  - DH Group specifies the Diffie-Hellman Group used in Main Mode or Phase 1.
-  - PFS Group specifies the Diffie-Hellmen Group used in Quick Mode or Phase 2.
+  - PFS Group specifies the Diffie-Hellman Group used in Quick Mode or Phase 2.

 - IKEv2 Main Mode SA lifetime is fixed at 28,800 seconds on the Azure Stack Hub VPN gateways.